-Montana is a state with vast natural resources.
-The need to protect them was recognized in 1895 with the establishment of the Board of Game Commissioners which set formal hunting seasons, ser bag limit and hired four game wardens.
+The need to protect the state’s natural resources was recognized as early as 1895 with the establishment of the Board of Game Commissioners which hired four game wardens to enforce the newly established laws on designated hunting seasons and bag limits.
 The Fish and Game Department was officially created in 1901.
-The dedicated game wardens earned the massive salary of $100/month!
+Back then the $100-a-month salary game wardens were offered was considered massive.

-Today’s wardens are sworn, commissioned peace officers employed by the Montana Department of Fish, Wildlife and Parks.
-There are 75 district game wardens, 11 warden sergeants, seven warden captains, 10 investigators, two warden trainees, three enforcement program managers and a chief and assistant chief.
+Today’s fish and game wardens are sworn in as commissioned peace officers employed by the Montana Department of Fish, Wildlife and Parks.
+As of July 2019, 75 field wardens, 11 warden sergeants, seven warden captains, nine investigators, and two warden trainees worked for the Department.

 Steps to Becoming a Game Warden in Montana